sandialabs/Spitfire/readme.md

 `python3 -m unittest discover -s spitfire_test/`.

 # Examples
-Some demonstrations can be found in the `demo` directory.
+Some demonstrations can be found in the `spitfire_demo` directory.
 The regression tests also serve as demonstrations (just ignore the `unittest` code within).

 # Documentation
-To build HTML documentation, navigate to the `docs` directory and run `make html`.
+To build HTML documentation, navigate to the `spitfire_docs` directory and run `make html`.
-Open `docs/build/html/index.html` in your favorite web browser (e.g., on Mac run `open docs/build/html/index.html` or on Linux, `firefox docs/build/html/index.html`).
+Open `spitfire_docs/build/html/index.html` in your favorite web browser (e.g., on Mac run `open spitfire_docs/build/html/index.html` or on Linux, `firefox spitfire_docs/build/html/index.html`).
+As always, documentation is in progress and don't hesitate to make issues on the GitHub page to ask questions.